martinfarmer/angular-evaluation/README.md

 Clone this repository, implement the evaluation requirements below.

-To submit, zip up your solution's directiony while excluding the `node_modules` folder*, and email the .zip file to <recruitment@kalibrilabs.com>.
+To submit, zip up your solution's directiony while excluding the `node_modules` folder, and email the .zip file to <recruitment@kalibrilabs.com>.

 * If the `node_modules` directory is included, the compressed zip file will be too large.
 You can always delete and re-generate the `node_modules` folder by running `npm install`.